SemanticBeeng/pkmlm/Connecting Notes & Bidirectional Linking.md

 ![](https://thesweetsetup.com/wp-content/uploads/2021/07/connecting6.jpg)

 This section is basically saying, "Hey, did you mean to link to this note when you used that term?"
-And you can turn any of these unlinked mentioned into a linked mention by hovering over the note and clicking the *Link* button that appears.
+And <mark style="background: #FFF3A3A6;">you can turn any of these unlinked mentioned into a linked mention by hovering over the note and clicking the *Link* button that appears.</mark>

 ![](https://thesweetsetup.com/wp-content/uploads/2021/07/connecting6.jpg)